Anomaly inflow and $p$-form gauge theories: Acknowledgements

 \section{Acknowledgements}

+The authors thank P. Boyle Smith and J. Davighi for reporting an error in footnote 33 in a previous version of the paper.
 CTH and YT are in part supported by WPI Initiative, MEXT, Japan at IPMU, the University of Tokyo.
 CTH is also supported in part by JSPS KAKENHI Grant-in-Aid (Early-Career Scientists), No.19K14608.
 YT is also supported in part by JSPS KAKENHI Grant-in-Aid (Wakate-A), No.17H04837 and JSPS KAKENHI Grant-in-Aid (Kiban-S), No.16H06335.
 KY is supported by JSPS KAKENHI Grant-in-Aid (Wakate-B), No.17K14265.